 Cuomo says "there is no way I resign" amid harassment allegations

+"Everyday there is another account that is drawing away from the business of government," Stewart-Cousins said in a statement Sunday afternoon.
+"We have allegations of sexual harassment, a toxic work environment, the loss of credibility surrounding the COVID-19 nursing home data, and questions about the construction of a major infrastructure project.
+New York is still in the midst of this pandemic and is still facing the societal, health and economic impacts of it.
+We need to govern without daily distraction.
+For the good of the state Governor Cuomo must resign."

+Assembly Speaker Carl Heastie, also a Democrat, stopped short of saying outright that Cuomo should resign, but said in a statement that Cuomo should "seriously consider" if he can lead the state.
+"I too share the sentiment of Senate Majority Leader Stewart-Cousins regarding the Governor's ability to continue to lead this state," Heastie said.

-Cuomo insisted he continues to be focused on the state's COVID-19 response and vaccination effort, and said he would not be "distracted" by the allegations.
+Cuomo insisted earlier Sunday that he continues to be focused on the state's COVID-19 response and vaccination effort, and said he would not be "distracted" by the allegations.

 "I was elected by the people of the state, not by politicians," Cuomo told reporters Sunday.
 "I'm not going to resign because of allegations.
 The premise of resigning because of allegations is actually anti-democratic."